oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 type:
 ---

 In today's fast-paced world of technology, developer support is essential to ensure a seamless experience for users navigating intricate platforms and APIs.
 As a Developer Support Intern at Okta, I embarked on a challenging yet rewarding endeavor to create a solution that would streamline accessing and comprehending the Okta developer documentation.
-The result of my efforts is ✨Oktanaut✨, a versatile chatbot built in Python, designed to assist users in harnessing the power of Okta's developer documentation, available at developer.okta.com.
+The result of my efforts is ✨Oktanaut✨, a versatile Python chatbot designed to assist users in harnessing the power of Okta's developer documentation, available at developer.okta.com.

 {% img blog/okta-documentation-chatbot/oktadevforumsdk.jpeg alt:"oktadevforumsdk" height:"400" %}{: .center-image }
 – Image source: <cite>[Okta Developer GitHub](https://raw.githubusercontent.com/oktadev/.github/main/images/okta-dev-header.png)</cite>